Seasonal Itinerary

 TRANSPORTATION: Vehicle Access Reservations to Yosemite National Park will be required on weekends and holidays from Mid-April through October in 2024 and weekdays July and part of August, plus the Entrance Fee.
 Park and use the free shuttles on the entire Yosemite Valley loop drive.
 YARTS can be taken in for $24 inclusive of the Entrance Fee and Vehicle Reservation at the bus stop at the end of our driveway.

-TRAIL LUNCH: Our excellent June Bug Cafe opens at 7-10am am for breakfast, trail lunches and water to go and dinner is 5:30pm to 9pm.
+TRAIL LUNCH: Our excellent June Bug Cafe opens at 7-10am for breakfast (10:30am on weekends), trail lunches and water to go and dinner is 6pm to 9:30pm.

 FIRST DAY YOSEMITE VALLEY: